How to Set a Marketing Budget

 • What type of content you’re going to produce (e.g., blogs, videos, graphics).

-It’s also important that you consider how different activities work in tandem with one another.
 For example, paid advertising might be effective in the short term, but to maintain its effectiveness in the long term, you’ll need to consider how this works with content marketing and organic search engine optimisation.

 Understanding current and future trends can be a vital part of knowing how to set a marketing budget.
 This information could help your business see a faster turnaround of results, all while allowing you to plan and prepare better for the future.

-An integral part of any marketing plan is to remain brand consistent, as this will help build customer trust and increase brand awareness.
+An integral part of any marketing plan is to remain brand-consistent, as this will help build customer trust and increase brand awareness.

 Once you have a plan in place, you can start assessing how much money each activity will cost and how much of your budget should be allocated to it.
 This is one of the most important steps in how to set a marketing budget, but more on this later on!

-7) Prepare to measure ROI
+7) Prepare to Measure ROI

 The final step in how to set a marketing budget is measuring the return on investment (ROI) of your activities.

-Measuring ROI helps you determine how much money your marketing efforts are bringing in, as well as how successful they’ve been overall.
 This can be particularly helpful when it comes to understanding how different activities such as content marketing and paid advertising work together to generate more revenue.

 To measure how successful your marketing efforts have been, you’ll need to track the right metrics, such as: